Characters of the Devil May Cry series: Arius

 Arius, the primary antagonist in Devil May Cry 2, is an insane, wealthy businessman who owns an international company, Uroboros.
 He wants to find the legendary Arcana, artifacts which would allow him to raise Argosax from the demonic realm and use his power to control the world.
 Human at the beginning of the game, Arius has access to powerful magic (which enables him to fight demon hunters like Dante) and can create his own demons.
 Near the end of the game, in Lucia's scenario, Arius survives his battle with Dante.
-Infused with the power of Argosax, he attacks Lucia (first as a demonic version of himself).
+Infused with the power of Argosax, he attacks Lucia, initially as a demonic version of himself.
 As he begins to lose, he mutates into a giant, lizard-like creature with a gaping mouth that spews poison.

+In the Netflix series, Arius von Enhrenberg was once a brilliant, but mocked inventor, until he gained immortality and sorcery after discovering one of the Arcana.
+By making a deal with Argosax, he spends centuries gathering the remaining relics, involving manipulating the United States government by being the founder and true shadow leader of the anti-demon organization Dark Realm Command through his company the Uroboros Corporation, with the goal of reviving the former demon king, overthrowing Mundus and rule both the human and demon realms.
+Arius is voiced by Graham McTavish.